- Biological Inventions

 Business Method Patents in different countries:

-USA is one of those countries in which large amount of business Method Patents have been filed during last 20 years and many big companies invest large amounts of money and other resources for planning new ideas for doing business which lead to the development in Business.
+The USA is one of those countries in which a large number of business Method Patents have been filed during the last 20 years and many big companies invest large amounts of money and other resources for planning new ideas for doing business which leads to the development of Business.

 - Business Method Patents in Europe:

-According to European Patent Convention Article 52 which deals about patentable invention, 52(2c) talks that any “schemes, rules and methods for performing mental acts, playing games or doing business, and programs for computers;” are not Patentable.
+According to the European Patent Convention Article 52 which deals with the patentable invention, 52(2c) talks that any “schemes, rules and methods for performing mental acts, playing games or doing business, and programs for computers;” are not Patentable.

 - Business Method Patents in Japan:

-In Japan Business Method are well known and comes under the patentable subject matter.
+In Japan, Business methods are well known and come under the patentable subject matter.
 However, patents are not issued solely for business methods and the business method must invariably contain a technical aspect that is both tangible and real for patents to be awarded.